caiyue1993/PrefsMate/README.md

 }
 ```

 Then we are done.
-PrefsMate will do the right things.
+PrefsMate will do the right things for you.

-Be cautious, the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
+> Be cautious, the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
+Same on `selectActionName`.

-Same, you can also configure `selectableItems` on behalf of select actions.
-You could see [Example project] for reference.
+You could refer to [Example project](https://github.com/caiyue1993/PrefsMate/tree/master/Example) for more detail.

-4. Enjoy
+## 4. Enjoy

 Once following the rules above, you are all set!
 We handle the data persistence for you.:)